-The transformation and growth of persons, communities and organizations is the mission of Dominican Center.
-We look back 25 years in gratitude for those who have been part of this transformation and we set our sights ahead realizing there is still so much work to do.
+The transformation and growth of persons, communities, and organizations is the mission of Dominican Center.
+We look back on 25 years in gratitude for those who have been part of this transformation and we set our sights ahead realizing there is still so much work to do.
 Our world moves at lightning speed and the news of the day reminds us how much spiritual transformation, for the sake of a just society, is needed.

 We stand on 25 years’ worth of planting seeds on Dominican fertile soil.
 These seeds have taken root and these roots continue to nurture the spiritual formation and contemplative learning experiences our community seeks.
-We also stand on 25 years with our ears attuned to the Spirit as we continuously move towards a vision that transforms persons, communities and organizations.
+We also stand on 25 years with our ears attuned to the Spirit as we continuously move towards a vision that transforms persons, communities, and organizations.
 Dominican Center responds, staying rooted in the Dominican commitment to preaching truth and reaching out to the periphery to stay relevant to the needs of the local and global community.

 There is still so much work to be done in our world, as these Prophetic Voices share.

-Listening & Awakening to the Holy
+Listening and Awakening to the Holy

 We hear a yearning from those who are contributing to making our society a just society.
 It is from this that our newest formation program has been developed.
 Foundations in Wisdom offers the tools and resources, and experiences to renew one’s spiritual foundation, as well as the resolve to live in this world with compassion, and to respond with contemplative service.

-We hear from a community seeking holistic health where the mind, body and spirit are integrated.
+We hear from a community seeking holistic health where the mind, body, and spirit are integrated.

 “In a society of quick fixes and easy remedies, Dominican Center is needed to support walking the spiritual path with people for a lifetime,” wrote Sister Nancy.